michalantolik/michalantolik/README.md

 # Hi everyone 👋

-I'm currently a desktop apps developer who is eager to get his hands dirty with a web development.
-The greatest passion that I have is watching Pluralsight courses which I'm addicted to.
-This is the Netflix of myself.
-I love to watch it, learn new stuff and try it out side-by-side on the second monitor while I'm following included demos.
-People say that I'm quite analytical guy with a "scientific soul".
-Probably that's the reason for which I'm used to "studying" Pluralsight courses, making notes from them and tracking my learning progress.
+I am working as a Desktop Apps Developer who is eager to get his hands dirty with a Web Development, Big data and DevOps stuff.

+Currently I focus myself on learning:
+- ASP.NET Core MVC 6 (.NET 6) - for Web Development
+- Azure Databricks and Power BI - for Big Data
+- Azure DevOps and GitHub - for DevOps
+- Azure - in general

 ## Technology stack at work
 - **Apps/areas:** Desktop